ftonato/nope-validator/CONTRIBUTING.md

 ## How to contribute:

-If you have an issue (feature request, bug report or just a question) feel free to open up an issue - should be handled it pretty quickly.
+If you have an issue (feature request, bug report or just a question) feel free to open up an issue - should be handled pretty quickly.
 Issue templates exist to help you with your report.

 If you wish to resolve an issue - feel free to ping me to assign you!